 How to do a Half double Crochet Decrease

 Now, for the decrease stitch.
 You’ll see this one abbreviated like this: hdc2tog.
 This is short for “half double crochet two stitches together”, which means that you are going to turn two stitches into one stitch, or decrease by one stitch.
 This is helpful when you are doing something besides making squares and rectangles.
 You use decreases when making hats, or amigurumi (3-D crochet stuffed animals or dolls), or when shaping garments.
 In the project I’m working on in these photos, I am using decreases to shape a raglan seam in a garment.
 So, here’s how to do it:

-Yarn over (or wrap your yarn around your hook).
+Yarn over.
+That means to wrap your yarn around your hook.